NREL/floris/docs/examples.md

 ### 23_visualize_layout.py
-Use the visualize_layout function to provide diagram visualization of a turbine layout within FLORIS
+Use the visualize_layout function to provide diagram visualization of a turbine layout within FLORIS.

+### 24_floating_turbine_models.py
+Demonstrates the definition of a floating turbine and how to enable the effects of tilt on Cp and Ct.

 ## Optimization